Kenneth Clarke: Role as a backbencher

-Expenses scandal
+Parliamentary expenses scandal

 On 12 May 2009, The Daily Telegraph reported that Clarke had "flipped" his Council Tax.
 He had told the Parliamentary authorities that his main home was in the Rushcliffe constituency, enabling him to claim a second-home allowance on his London residence, leaving the taxpayer to foot the bill for Council Tax due on that property.
 However, he told Rushcliffe Borough Council in Nottinghamshire that he spent so little time at his constituency address that his wife Gillian should qualify for a 25% Council Tax (single person's) discount, saving the former Chancellor around £650 per year.
 Land Registry records showed that Clarke no longer had a mortgage on his Nottinghamshire home where he has lived since 1987.
 Instead he held a mortgage on his London property, which was being charged to the taxpayer at £480 per month.

 Return to the frontbench

-In 2009, Clarke became Shadow Business Secretary in opposition to then-Business Secretary, Lord Mandelson.
-David Cameron described Clarke as about the only one able to challenge Mandelson and Brown's economic credibility.
-Two days later it was revealed that Clarke had warned in a speech a month earlier that President Barack Obama could see David Cameron as a "right-wing nationalist" if the Conservatives maintained Eurosceptic policies and that Obama would "start looking at whoever is in Germany or France if we start being isolationist".
+In 2009, Clarke became Shadow Business Secretary in Opposition to the then-Business Secretary, Peter Mandelson.
+David Cameron flattered Clarke as about the only one able to challenge Mandelson and Brown's economic credibility.
+Two days later it emerged that Clarke had warned in a speech a month earlier that President Barack Obama could see David Cameron as a "right-wing nationalist" if the Conservatives maintained Eurosceptic policies and that Obama would "start looking at whoever is in Germany or France if we start being isolationist".
 The Financial Times said "Clarke has in effect agreed to disagree with the Tories' official Eurosceptic line".